Tsotne Dadiani: Political career

 Tsotne Dadiani's career unfolded against the background of decline of Georgia as a major regional power in the face of the Khwarazmian and Mongol invasions.
-Around 1228, Tsotne was among the commanders of a large army summoned by Queen Regnant Rusudan to free Georgia from the Khwarazmian troops of Jalal al-Din Mangburni.
-In the ensuing battle at Bolnisi, en route to Tbilisi, the Georgian army was defeated and Tbilisi once again fell to Jalal al-Din.
+Around 1228, Tsotne was among the commanders of a large army summoned by Queen Rusudan to free Georgia from the Khwarazmian troops of Jalal al-Din Mangburni.
+In the ensuing battle of Bolnisi, en route to Tbilisi, the Georgian army was defeated and Tbilisi once again fell to Jalal al-Din.
 After Rusudan's death, the throne of Georgia lay disputed in view of rival claims from her son David and his namesake cousin, a natural son of Rusudan's brother and predecessor, King George IV.
 Tsotne Dadiani was among the supporters of David, son of Rusudan.
-During this period of interregnum (1245–1250), with the two Davids absent at the court of the Great Khan in Karakorum, the Mongols divided the Kingdom of Georgia into eight districts (tumen), each governed by a leading Georgian noble.
+During this period of interregnum (1245–1250), with the two Davids absent at the court of the Khagan in Karakorum, the Mongols divided the Kingdom of Georgia into eight districts (tumen), each governed by a leading Georgian noble.
 In this territorial arrangement, Tsotne Dadiani shared the governorship of western Georgia with Kakhaber, eristavi of Racha.